andyyates/meowzok/README.md

 About Meowzok
 ==========

-Meowzok is a game that may help you learn to play piano, read music, imporove your life / waste your time.
+Meowzok is a game that may help you learn to play piano & read music

-* Meowzok reads midi files using the brilliant mido library
+* Meowzok reads midi files using mido library
-* Meowzok displays sheet music engraved by the awesome Lilypond program
+* Meowzok displays sheet music engraved by Lilypond program
-* Meowzok checks what keys you hit on your keyboard
+* Meowzok checks what keys you hit on your midi keyboard
 * Meowzok gives you a score and keeps track of your hi-scores
 * Meowzok is licensed the GPL v3 under